justinmahar/SublimeCSAutocompletePlus/README.md

 * Expects that you don't suck at naming things.
 Will assume a class is UpperCamelCase and everything else is lowerCamelCase.
 It still works either way; it will just be faster if things are named properly.
 * For every 1 million autocompletions, a beautiful masseuse appears and gives you a massage.
 You must be tired after all that coding.

+#### Support for built-in types

+CA+ now supports the following built-in types:

+* Array
+* Boolean
+* Date
+* Function
+* Number
+* Object
+* RegExp
+* String

+In addition, autocomplete now suggests inherit properties and methods from Object.
+Built in types are defined in `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`.
+You can experiment with this, but it is currently under development; I have plans to add a separate file for your own custom types should you be interested in doing so.

 ### Goto Definition

 Goto Definition is useful for finding where a class, function, or variable was defined or declared.
 Again, searching is performed from the current view and branches out to other files if nothing is found.
 With this, you can quickly jump between classes and zoom to functions&mdash;even ones defined in other files&mdash;with ease.